 Eyes

-One drawback of having loads of robust fun & play with new buddies at NBKC is that sand, dust or other debris may lodge in an eye.
+One drawback of having robust fun and playing with new buddies at NBKC is that sand, dust, or other debris may lodge in an eye.

-- There is also the possibility, because of environmental factors (different trees & pollens around our grounds – compared to home), that some dogs will present with eye irritations from unseen, ‘floaties’.
+And, because of environmental factors (different trees and pollens around our grounds compared to home), some dogs will present with eye irritations from unseen ‘floaties’.

-- Certain breeds of dogs (eg. Cocker Spaniels, Bulldogs & Miniature Schnauzers) are prone to dry eye and this can commonly lead to non-infectious conjunctivitis.
+Certain dog breeds (e.g., Cocker Spaniels, Bulldogs, and Miniature Schnauzers) are prone to dry eyes, commonly leading to non-infectious conjunctivitis.

-- The Purple People (staff) monitor eyes carefully and flush fishy-looking eyes with saline solution to try and rid the flotsam or jetsam lodged within.
-However, sometimes the irritation can take a few days to become noticeable/uncomfortable & symptoms may not show until at home.
+The Purple People (staff) monitor eyes carefully and flush fishy-looking eyes with saline solution to try and rid them of the flotsam or jetsam lodged within.
+However, the irritation can sometimes take a few days to become noticeable or uncomfortable, and symptoms may not show until home.

 Types of Conjunctivitis | Symptoms |